adielcristo/symfony-doc-pt-br/security/ldap.rst

   either the LDAP form login or LDAP HTTP Basic authentication providers.

-* Checking a user's password against an LDAP server while fetching user information from another source (database using FOSUserBundle, for example).
+* Checking a user's password against an LDAP server while fetching user information from another source (like your main database for example).

 * Loading user information from an LDAP server, while using another